ednawnika/RescuePlatform/avoiding_common_attacks.md

 Visibility in functions and state variables:

 Each function is clearly defined as external, public, internal or private.
 State variables are clearly marked as public.

+Alot more notes

+Explain how each I get over each